syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

 ### Clean Logs

+#### Note
+> When starting with fresh settings as expained above, this implies clean logs and you won't have to run through the following instructions when investigating a problem for the first time.
+> Also, the Settings Path will match your `smartgit.settings` from above.

 Before investigating a problem, restart SmartGit with clean logs:

 - locate the [Settings Path](../Latest/Installation-and-Files.md) in the **Help\|About** dialog